 Deposits with banks, Central Bank of Kuwait and Islamic financing to customers are financial assets with fixed or determinable payments that are not quoted in an active market.
+They are carried at amortised cost net provision of impairment.

 Murabaha

 Murabaha is an agreement relating to the sale of commodities at cost plus an agreed upon profit margin, whereby the seller informs the buyer of the price at which the deal will be completed and also the amount of profit to be recognized.
 Murabaha is a financial asset originated by the Group and is stated at amortized cost net of provision for impairment.